systemexklusiv/softstepper/README.md

 After scanning all tracks live recognizes the looper with name 'ssl1'and you should see that pad number 0 starts to be solid green?
 When you now click on the multipurpose button of the looper you'd see the LED changing states accordingly.

-the follwoing names one can give a looper-device:
+# one can give a looper-device the follwoing names:
 * ssl1 -> pad 0 on softstep2 monitors this looper
 * ssl2 -> pad 0 on softstep2 monitors this looper
 * ssl3 -> pad 0 on softstep2 monitors this looper
 * ssl4 -> pad 0 on softstep2 monitors this looper
 * ssl5 -> pad 0 on softstep2 monitors this looper
 * ssl6 -> pad 0 on softstep2 monitors this looper
 * ssl7 -> pad 0 on softstep2 monitors this looper
 * ssl8 -> pad 0 on softstep2 monitors this looper
 * ssl9 -> pad 0 on softstep2 monitors this looper
 * ssl10 -> pad 0 on softstep2 monitors this looper

-4. Midimap as usual
+### Midimap as usual ###
 In order to not just monitor the state simply midi-map the a softstep-pad to the multipurpose button of the looper

-5. Configuration
-Not much to configure but if one wants she can turn on Logging which will write to a logfile in the folder of the remotescript.
-More settings can be found in this file : 'LooperMonitorSettings.py'

 ### LED Feedback ###